moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 **Eligibility for Reimbursement:** Managers or Individual Contributors job grade 8+.
 Coaching Right Now will invoice GitLab directly.
 If a team member is involved in a different, approved coaching engagement outside of CRN, then the standard G&D reimbursement workflow applies.

 Coaching Right Now is our preferred and vetted coaching partner.
-If for some reason the coaches offered via Coaching Right Now do not fit your needs, please open an issue using the [Other G&D Types (Under $300 USD) template](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/new?issuable_template=other-GD-under).
+If for some reason the coaches offered via Coaching Right Now do not fit your needs, please open an issue using the [Other G&D Types template](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other).
 After approvals, team members will provide a paid invoice to GitLab as proof for reimbursement.

 ### English Language Courses